fievelk/pylade/README.md

-# Language Detection
+# Pylade

+`pylade` is a lightweight language detection tool written in Python.
+The tool provides a ready-to-use command-line interface, along with a more complex scaffolding for customized tasks.

+The current version of `pylade` implements the *Cavnar-Trenkle N-Gram-based approach*.
+However, the tool can be further expanded with customized language identification implementations.

 ## Requirements

-- python 3.5
+- python 3.4, 3.5
 - `nltk`

 ## Installation

-Download repository and install using pip (locally):
+Download the repository and install using pip (locally):

 ```bash
 $ git clone git@github.com:fievelk/language-detection.git